Travel tips Dog-friendly adventures in the Yukon

-Does your dog handle car rides well?
+Does my dog handle car rides well?
 Take them on short test rides in the car and extend for longer periods of time before attempting a long road trip or a flight.

-Is your pooch healthy?
+Is my pooch healthy?
 Have them checked by a vet and make sure all vaccinations are up to date.

-Is your pup obedient?
+Is my pup obedient?
 Observe their behaviour around other people, dogs and wildlife.
 Brush up on obedience skills before you go and keep a few treats handy for some extra motivation.

 Yukoners are dog people—and it shows.
 Pup-friendly accommodations are not hard to find and websites like bringfido.com make it all the more convenient.
 That said, always be sure to check the hotel pet policy before bringing your four-legged friend along.